mtanzim/ticketing-microservices/README.md

 ### NextJS

 - [Importing global css](./client/pages/_app.js)
 - `getInitialProps` gets executed on the client side iff next app redirects from a page!
-Otherwise it is executed on the server
+Otherwise it is executed on the server, [see example](https://github.com/mtanzim/ticketing-microservices/blob/2920efa4fdcee790d6145bab36f76281fe37a58a/client/pages/index.js#L12)